 I've always loved these lines by Praed, although I did not go to Eton.
-I wonder if David Cameron, Boris Johnson and the Archbishop of Canterbury do.
+I wonder if David Cameron does and find them consoling now.

 With many other noodles;

 And sip my hock at Boodles.

 Just Eton boys, grown heavy;

 And dance o’er childhood’s roses,

 And find huge wealth in one pound one,